-Muscle mass has a protective effect on all-round health, so whatever your age, fitness goal, or current fitness level you will certainly benefit from increasing the amount of muscle you have in your body, especially as a woman.
+Muscle mass has a protective effect on all-round health, so whatever your age, fitness goal, or current fitness level you will certainly benefit from increasing the amount of muscle you have in your body.
 Lifting weights with the goal of building muscle will mean a better quality of life now, as well as when we are older.
 We will be able to look after ourselves for longer and lead a more independent life.

 Focus on what your body can do, rather than what it looks like!